codeies/elite-crypto-checkout/readme.txt

 == Frequently Asked Questions ==

-= How to Apply for Binance Pay Merchant =
+= How to Apply for [Binance Pay Merchant Account](https://accounts.binance.com/en/register?return_to=aHR0cHM6Ly9tZXJjaGFudC5iaW5hbmNlLmNvbS9lbi9vbmJvYXJkaW5nL21lcmNoYW50P2FwcGx5LW1lcmNoYW50LWRpcmVjdA==&ref=39895487 "Signup Binance Merchant Account") =

-1.Go to our merchant landing page and click [Become a Merchant](https://merchant.binance.com/en "Signup Binance Merchant Account").
+1.Go to our merchant landing page and click [Become a Merchant](https://accounts.binance.com/en/register?return_to=aHR0cHM6Ly9tZXJjaGFudC5iaW5hbmNlLmNvbS9lbi9vbmJvYXJkaW5nL21lcmNoYW50P2FwcGx5LW1lcmNoYW50LWRpcmVjdA==&ref=39895487 "Signup Binance Merchant Account").
 2. Select your status, and click [Apply].
 3. You will see an overview of the application access.
 Click [Apply], then fill in the form.
 Binance will review your application.